 To ensure patient safety, Arizona Pain providers follow a 12-step opioid protocolwith a compliance checklist for long-term opioid therapy.
 The Arizona Pain team only prescribes opioid medications when the patient’s pathology warrants such a use, when the patient satisfies specific criteria and when the patient has failed other, lower risk treatment options.

-“While we understand that opioid prescriptions play an important role within pain management, and oftentimes prove to be beneficial for a lot of patients, we pride ourselves on being aligned with the supporting research and believe in low to moderate dose opioid therapy,” says Dr. Tory McJunkin, Lynch’s partner in co-founding Arizona Pain Specialists.
+“While we understand that opioid prescriptions play an important role within pain management, and oftentimes prove to be beneficial for a lot of patients, we pride ourselves on being aligned with the supporting research and believe in low to moderate dose opioid therapy,” says Dr. Tory McJunkin, Lynch’s partner in co-founding Arizona Pain.
 “Having treated over 30,000 patients over the last five years, we have never had an overdose death due to our stringent protocols.”